-Have you always know you wanted to be a musician?
+Have you always known you wanted to be a musician?

-What was it like performing in front of Kate Middleton?
+What was it like performing in front of Catherine, Duchess of Cambridge?

 It was ridiculously nerve-racking and I was literally shaking beforehand, but the performance went really well and I got the pleasure to speak to her afterwards, she truly is such a lovely and genuine person.
 It was a huge honour and great legacy to my brother!